miangelisse-ux/kairoslive/realtime.md

 ## 🌸 Overview

-Kairos Live is a **real-time, event-driven SaaS system** that synchronizes sermon content across multiple devices instantly.
+Kairos Live is a **pre-deployment, real-time SaaS system design** built around Server-Sent Events (SSE) for instant, server-driven updates across connected clients.

-It uses **Server-Sent Events (SSE)** to push updates from the backend to all connected clients.
+It uses **Server-Sent Events (SSE)** to stream updates from the backend to all connected clients in real time.

-The design principle is:
+The core design principle is:

 > “One change → instantly reflected everywhere ✨”